-Michael’s fascination and ability in art have been apparent from an early age.
-While growing up in Nashville, TN, he actively pursued what artistic avenues he could, taking lessons in various media, studying art history, and visiting all the art collections that were available to him.
+From an early age Michael’s fascination and ability in art have been apparent.
+While growing up in Nashville, TN, he actively pursued what artistic avenues he could by taking lessons in various media, studying art history and visiting all the art collections that were available to him.

 Michael was fortunate to travel a good deal when he was younger.
 He believes it fostered an appreciation for the profound effect place can have on a person.
 When he was fourteen, the Griffin family took a cruise up Alaska’s Inside Passage.
-The experience sparked Michael’s interest for the outdoors, and his imagination wandered from the boat and coastal towns to exploring the mountains.
-Two years later to satisfy his new fascination with the West, he took a seven week backpacking trip starting from Jackson Hole, Wyoming spanning the American Northwest of Montana, Idaho, Oregon, and Washington.
+The experience sparked Michael’s interest for the outdoors and his imagination wandered from the boat and coastal towns to exploring the mountains.
+Two years later to satisfy his new fascination with the West, he took a seven week backpacking trip starting in Jackson Hole, Wyoming spanning the American Northwest of Montana, Idaho, Oregon and Washington.

-He followed up the next summer with seven weeks of backpacking, canoeing, and kayaking in Alaska and the Yukon Territory.
+The following summer Michael spent seven weeks backpacking, canoeing and kayaking in Alaska and the Yukon Territory.
 Although he was not yet painting the landscapes, their visual power left an indelible mark.
 This early exposure to the pristine wilderness of the West would eventually lead him back to Jackson Hole in pursuit of his art education.

-The time in the West of nearly two years has shaped his convictions of what is good art.
+Two years the West shaped Michael’s convictions of what is good art.
 His main contemporary role models include landscape painters Clyde Aspevig and Scott Christensen.
 Historical favorites are John Singer Sargent, Carl Rungius, the California Impressionists, Nicolai Fechin, Albert Bierstadt, and several French and Russian impressionists.